 When this happens across multiple hires, it contributes to the level of early turnover seen across the industry.

-Hotels that are reducing early turnover are focusing on consistency rather than complexity.
+Hotels reducing early turnover focus on consistency rather than complexity, typically through three structured steps.

 A more structured onboarding approach typically includes: